The UnDiet Substitutes

 chocolate

-Substitute cocoa powder and a little butter, or unsweetened chocolate or carob.
-Adjust the sweetener to compensate for the loss of sugar that would have been in the semi-sweet or milk chocolate.
+Substitute cocoa powder and a little butter, or unsweetened chocolate.
+Adjust the sweetener to taste.

 egg